shevabam/get-rss-feed-url-extension/README.md

 # Install

-Install this extension from [**Chrome Web Store**](https://chrome.google.com/webstore/detail/get-rss-feed-url/kfghpdldaipanmkhfpdcjglncmilendn).
+Install this extension from [**Chrome Web Store**](https://chrome.google.com/webstore/detail/get-rss-feed-url/kfghpdldaipanmkhfpdcjglncmilendn) or [**Microsfot Edge Store**](https://microsoftedge.microsoft.com/addons/detail/get-rss-feed-url/pgbelohmepchkohpdldadopkblkgbjom).

 # Feedback

-If you encounter a problem using get-rss-feed-url-extension, or would like to request an enhancement, feel free to create an issue or say hello on [Twitter](https://twitter.com/shevabam)!
+If you encounter a problem using Get RSS Feed URL extension, or would like to request an enhancement, feel free to create an issue or say hello on [Twitter/X](https://twitter.com/shevabam)!